fpjohnston/TECO-64/doc/glossary.md

 A portion of text delimited by form feeds.
 The form feeds are not considered to be part of the page.
-Sometimes the term ’page’ is used to refer to all the text currently in the text buffer.
+Sometimes the term ’page’ is used to refer to all the text currently in the edit buffer.

 **Pipeline editor**

 An editor which only makes sequential edits to a file.
-The file to be edited is read into the text buffer one piece at a time.
+The file to be edited is read into the edit buffer one piece at a time.
 Each piece is edited and then written out.
 Once a piece has been written out, further editing to that piece is not possible unless the output file is re-opened in a later edit as a new file to be edited.
 TECOs are pipeline editors.

 **Pointer preservation mode**

-A mode of operation in which the text buffer pointer will not change after a failing search.
+A mode of operation in which the edit buffer pointer will not change after a failing search.
 This mode is controlled by the 16ED flag bit.

 **Primary input stream**